Window Replacement Plan 2018, Part 1: Can windows be replaced in the winter?

-Rather than sit back and wait for the spring to make a replacement, consider these ideas about replacing windows during the winter months and check out some ideas that will help service go smoothly:
+Rather than sit back and wait for the spring to make a replacement, consider these ideas about replacing windows during the winter months and check out some tips that will help service go smoothly:

 Winter is a smart time to diagnose your windows

-Take advantage of energy efficiency immediately
+Take advantage of energy efficiency right away

 A drafty window impacts your budget, especially in the winter.
 Getting your window replaced will not only make your room warmer for the rest of the winter, but you’ll save energy costs sooner, also.

 When looking to replace your windows, think about the future energy efficiency of your windows as it is relevant to your region of the country.
-The U.S. Department of Energy suggests windows with both the correct solar heat gain coefficient (SHGC) ratings (as needed in your climate), and low U-factors.
+The U.S. Department of Energy recommends windows with both the correct solar heat gain coefficient (SHGC) ratings (as needed in your climate), and low U-factors.
 The U-factor measures the rate of heat transfer and tells you how well the window insulates.
 Windows with low heat transfer ratings will not only serve homeowners well during winter months by keeping the heat in, but in hot months by reducing the amount of heat that seeps in from outside.

 Different types of window frames, glazing and glass can also determine the energy efficiency of a window.
-Check with the team at Pella of Terre Haute to better understand the exact benefits that different windows and glass choices bring to your part of the country.
+Check with the team at Pella of Terre Haute to better understand the exact benefits that different windows and glass choices bring to your area of the country.

 Installation dates are more flexible in winter

-Know what to plan for winter installations
+Know what to expect for winter installations

 - Make sure you know the winter installation process from Pella of Terre Haute for Pella product installations.
 They’ll let you know how to best get ready for installation.
 Knowing what to expect ahead of time will make sure that you and the installer can work as quickly as possible during the job.